Energy Code Forms

 - Work not requiring compliance: When an applicant checks Yes under Compliance in Section 10 on the PW1 Form, a TR8 Form will be triggered.
 When the work does not need to comply with the NYCECC (see the Professional Statement page or Section ECC 101.4.3 of the NYCECC for more information), and therefore, no progress inspections are required, you should complete the TR8 Form, check No for each Energy Code Progress Inspections, and sign and seal the form.
 There will be no further submission of the TR8 Form required for the permit and sign-off.

-Approval: If the application was filed under the 2011 NYCECC (i.e. between December 28, 2010 and February 6, 2011), the applicant and/or progress inspector may use the TR8 Form in order to clearly divide responsibility for progress inspections by discipline.
+Approval: If the application was filed under an earlier version of the NYCECC (see What Codes Rules Forms Apply When), the applicant and/or progress inspector shall use the TR8 form in effect for the code version that the project is under.
 The TR8 Form does not accurately relate to earlier editions of the Energy Code and may not be used for progress inspections under such editions.

 TR8: Technical Report for Energy Code Progress Inspections - (07/19)